Modena: Automotive industry

-Modena is, along with Turin, one of Italy's main centres of the automotive industry, with a rich history and tradition in this field.
+Modena alongside Turin, are among Italy's main centres of the automotive industry, having a rich history and tradition in this field.
 The iconic Ferrari brand was founded in Modena by Modenese legendary car tycoon Enzo Ferrari, and today is headquartered just outside the city, in the suburb of Maranello.
-Several other Italian luxury automobile manufacturers such as Pagani, Lamborghini, and Maserati are headquartered in the Modena area.
+Several other Italian luxury automobile manufacturers such as Pagani and Maserati are headquartered in the Modena area.
 The electric motorcycle maker Energica Motor Company is headquartered in the city.

+Carrozzeria Autodromo Modena, originally a maker of racing cars, which later became one of the best-known bus manufacturers in Italy, was based in Modena and in business from 1949 to 2004.